 Expository and theological examination of John's Gospel with emphasis on the Johannine distinctives and spiritual insights into Jesus as The Word made flesh and Son of God.
-Prerequisite: BIBL104 or BIBL106

 NT308.
 Romans (3)

 A comprehensive study of the Epistle to the Romans.
 The course considers the importance of the epistle for Christian theology and living and includes an exegetical component.